LiveHelperChat/doc/docs/proactive.md

 * Department - if you have chosen department in embed code but did not assigned any to invitation rules.
 If you have not assigned any department in widget code generation make sure proactive invitation also has none
 * Make sure languages matches.
 E.g you made invitation with language /eng but site is /fre
 * If you are sending messages manually to `Online Visitor` make sure your embed code was generated with chosen `Check for operator invitation messages` option.
+* Invitations are not send to visitor who is having chat at present time.

 ### How proactive messages retargeting works?